j0hn5on177/BigQuery_DWH_NYC311Complaints_Collisions/README.md

 - Source to end Data Warehouse Pipeline in dbt and Bigquery to analyze NYC 311 Street Condition Complaints and Collisions in NYC
+- Source comes from NYC Open Data
-- Warehouse is connected to Tableau
+- BigQuery is then connected to Tableau Pubic for ad-hoc visuals